moogly

 Front and Back Loop Only - abbreviated as "flo" and "blo"

-Now all this time we've been working under both of those top loops when making stitches, and if the directions don't mention it, then that's the way to go!
-But you can get some very neat effects with the stitches you have already learned, by going under just one of the loops!
+Now all this time we've been working under both of those top loops when making stitches.
+If the directions don't mention anything different, then that's the way to go!
+But you can get some very neat effects with the stitches you have already learned.
+Instead of going under both loops, just go under one of the loops!
 Working in the back loop only on every row creates a ribbed effect, while working in the front loop only on every row creates a thinner, drapier fabric.
 Or you can alternate between them within the row for even more interest!
 More on FLO and BLO here.

 Post Stitches - abbreviated with the prefix "fp" and "bp"

 If you've gotten this far, you've got all the basics down.
 I've included post stitches here as a little taste of how you can really start taking what you've learned in new and exciting directions!
 Up until now, you've been working into previous rows via those two top loops - either one or both.
-But with post stitches you leave those loops behind, and stick your hook new and exciting places (hey now!!).
-Take a peek at post stitches here, and if it's too intimidating, you can come back to them later - I know you can conquer them eventually.
+But with post stitches you leave those loops behind and stick your hook in new and exciting places (hey now!!).
+Take a peek at post stitches here, and if it's too intimidating, you can come back to them later.
+You've got this!
 But as you can see, the possibilities are nearly endless!
 More on Post Stitches here.

 So how did it go?
 Did you make it all the way through?
-If you've gotten all of these techniques down, then I know you can make any stitch you set your mind to!
-You'll find lots more crochet stitches and handy techniques to explore on the Video Tutorials Page here on Moogly (always available via the top menu!), and below I've linked the next few I think you should watch next, to increase your skills even more!
+If you've got all these techniques down, I know you can make any stitch you want!
+You'll find lots more crochet stitches and handy techniques to explore on the Video Tutorials Page here on Moogly!
+I've linked a few videos below that I suggest you watch next to increase your skills even more!
 Happy crocheting, and welcome to your new addiction. 😉

 • All About Turning Chains